kornysietsma/korny-info-blog/source/2020-09-06-introducing-the-polyglot-code-explorer.html.markdown

 ---

 title: Introducing the Polyglot Code Explorer
-date: 2020-09-01 18:56 GMT
+date: 2020-09-06 18:56 GMT
 tags: tech

 ---

 ![Main UI](/2020-09-01-polyglot-explorer/main_ui_sample.png)

-If you want a quick look at the explorer, you can see [a simple demo here](http://polyglot-code-explorer.s3-website.eu-west-2.amazonaws.com/) or [a more complex one here](http://polyglot-code-explorer-openmrs.s3-website.eu-west-2.amazonaws.com/).
-There is also a documentation site at  <https://polyglot.korny.info> (currently a work-in-progress).
+_If you want a quick look at the explorer, you can see [a simple demo here](http://polyglot-code-explorer.s3-website.eu-west-2.amazonaws.com/) or [a more complex one here](http://polyglot-code-explorer-openmrs.s3-website.eu-west-2.amazonaws.com/).
+There is also a documentation site at  <https://polyglot.korny.info> (currently a work-in-progress)._

 ## Welcome to the Polyglot Code Explorer

-The Polyglot Code Explorer lets you visualise large codebases written in multiple programming languages.
+The Polyglot Code Explorer is an open-source tool for visualising complex codebases written in multiple programming languages.

-In this article I am going to explain it's purpose, how you can run it yourself, and what it does.
+In this article I am going to explain its purpose, how you can run it yourself, and what it does.

 ## What is it for?